LAW OFFICE OF KEVIN L. DIXLER

 Kevin L. Dixler

 Ms. Momin is the office’s Senior Law Clerk.
 She started work with the office in 2005.
-She has exceptional and extensive experience with the firm, and nearly twenty years of experience in the field of immigration law.
+She has exceptional and extensive experience with the firm, and over twenty years of experience in the field of immigration law.
 She has spent most of her life in both the Edgewater and West Ridge neighborhoods of Chicago near the Indian, Pakistani, and Orthodox Jewish Communities.
 She formerly worked for Mark Anvaripour and Associates before joining the office.
 Ms. Momin graduated Magna Cum Laude from Loyola University Chicago with a Bachelor of Arts in Management.
 She also completed her post-baccalaureate Paralegal Certificate approved by the American Bar Association.
 Ms. Momin is fluent in both Hindi and Urdu.

 The practice started its immigration work in 1993 in Chicago, Illinois.
 Mr. Dixler is a sole practitioner.
 This allows him to provide uncompromised advice.
 Mr. Dixler previously worked as a licensed prosecutor and assistant with both the Cook County States Attorney and the Law Department of the City of Chicago.
 He also worked for the Law Offices of Richard S. Cohan.
 In 1998, his practice took over limited professional responsibility for immigration clients formerly represented by the Law Offices of T.V.
 Weber of Aurora, Illinois.
-He was also designated as one of several referring attorneys for the late David Lehman in Chicago.
+He was also designated as one of several referring attorneys for the late David Lehman and Mark Anvaripour in Chicago.
 His office is conveniently located within a block of the U.S.C.I.S.
 Chicago Field Office, which also houses parts of C.B.P., Immigration Court, and I.C.E.

 Mr. Dixler annually attends and participates in national, regional, and local immigration law conferences and roundtables as a member of the American Immigration Lawyers Association [AILA].
 He also served on the AILA National Waivers Committee from 2006-2007 and helped edit its 2007 AILA Waiver Handbook for Attorneys.
 He is a renowned speaker, who assists other attorneys on immigration matters.
 He also served as a member of the AILA’s National Admissions and Removal Committee during the 2001-2002 term.
 Such a commitment allows us to give our clients the up to date advice needed, so they can make the best decision in these challenging situations.